citusdata/citus_docs/reference/configuration.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 Sets the shard count for hash-partitioned tables and defaults to 32.
-This value is used by the create_distributed_table() UDF when creating hash-partitioned tables.
+This value is used by the :ref:`create_distributed_table <create_distributed_table>` UDF when creating hash-partitioned tables.
 This parameter can be set at run-time and is effective on the master.

 citus.shard_max_size (integer)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$